EdwardCoom/CW6Databases/README.md

 ## Bugs

 Program will crash if you try and add an asset that is not tied to an established EmployeeID.

+## Extra Credit

+I added the ability to add Employees and Assets